Comparison

 | AI document summarization | ✓ | — | — | — |

-| RAG semantic search across documents | ✓ | — | — | — |
+| Natural-language search across case documents | ✓ | — | — | — |

 | AI case briefings | ✓ | — | — | — |

-| AI document drafting (demand letters, motions, etc.) | ✓ | — | — | — |
+| AI document drafting (demand letters, motions, correspondence) | ✓ | — | — | — |

 | AI document classification (17 legal types) | ✓ | — | — | — |